BlackBerry says new software bridge to Microsoft products will increase security

 Share via Email

-BlackBerry Ltd. is launching a new way to enhance the security of commonly-used Microsoft cloud and mobility software in response to increased customer awareness of the need to protect sensitive information.
+WATERLOO, Ont. — BlackBerry Ltd. is launching a new way to enhance the security of commonly-used Microsoft Corp. cloud and mobility software in response to increased customer awareness of the need to protect sensitive information.

 The two companies jointly announced Monday that they've collaborated on a software bridge between Microsoft's suite of applications and BlackBerry's highly-secure operating environment for enterprises.

-Note: Note to readers: This is a corrected story.
-An earlier version said BlackBerry is trying to reach 40,000 business people.